Information on conditions unique to girls and young women can be found at

 A hernia is the result of a weakness or hole in the abdominal muscles.
 This allows organs or tissues to poke through the muscle, causing a bulge in the skin.

-When a hernia occurs in the groin area it’s called an inguinal hernia.
+When a hernia occurs in the groin area, it’s called an inguinal hernia.

-Inguinal hernia typically develops before birth and may not become apparent until a bulge develops.
+An inguinal hernia typically develops before birth and may not become apparent until a bulge develops.

 Both boys and girls can get hernias, but the condition is more common in boys.
 Baby boys with undescended testicles are at a higher risk of developing a hernia.